 As an experienced Toastmaster, you may know about a club that is struggling with declining membership and related challenges.
 A club in that situation can often benefit from having an experienced Toastmaster who isn’t already a member of the club (Club Coach).
-Maybe you want to help a new club get organized after forming (Mentor)?
-Maybe you know an organization that may be interested in starting a club (Sponsor).
-These roles support a club in assessing the club environment and developing an action plan to address any issues that are identified.
-The Marketing Team works together to organize new clubs.
 The District’s Club Coach program pairs an experienced Toastmaster with a struggling club, so that, working together, the team can bring the club back to prosperity.

 What Are the Requirements to Be a Club Coach?

 To be a Club Coach you must be an experienced Toastmaster and have experience as a club officer.

 You cannot be a member of the club you are assigned to coach.
 Starting off as an ‘outsider’, you bring a fresh perspective that an ‘insider’ might not have.
 After you are assigned to be a club’s Coach, you can decide to join the club if you want to.

 You should have an open, encouraging, and enthusiastic demeanor, and be willing to work with the club officers to be jointly responsible for the club’s success.
 In short, you must be a leader!

 As a club coach, you commit to work with the club’s leadership to assess the club’s current situation and develop an action plan to address any issues that are identified.
 Time-wise, you should plan to attend most club meetings, as well as officer meetings.
 You may spend some time consulting with the club leadership outside of meetings as well.